This post may contain affiliate links. Please read our disclosure policy.

 Pickle halves are placed on a white plate.

 There’s a good chance you’ve been too afraid to make pickles before, and that’s totally understandable.
 After all, some fermenting and brining standards call for 5 to 6 weeks of waiting!
 That’s enough to make most people say never mind and grab a jar from the store.
 However, you can avoid losing your patience with this easy quick pickling recipe.
-There’s no need to wait weeks on end with these simple steps!
-The longest you’ll need to wait is an hour, but I do recommend letting the pickles sit a bit longer than that… if you can help yourself!
+The longest you’ll need to wait is an hour, but I do recommend letting the pickles sit a bit longer than that, if you can help yourself!

 Another reason I love snacking on these pickles is because they’re a great low calorie option.
 They’re juicy, crunchy, and full of flavor, so they’ll satisfy your need for a little snack without any guilt attached.
-I can’t stand most low calorie snacks, as they never hit the spot, but that’s never the case with these easy pickles.
 On average, a single pickle has just 7 calories.
 So whether you’re trying to be calorie conscious or not, you’re going to love these salty snacks!

 Brine is being poured over sliced cucumbers in a glass jar.